sowbh/BizCardX/README.md

 Run this code in the environment such as vscode, after installing the necessary libraries required in this project.

+First run bizcard.ipynb(your_filename.ipynb) in jupyter notebook or google-colab. main.py scripy will be generated.
-To run bizcard.py (your_filename.py) using streamlit, type in the terminal (works only in vscode): Streamlit run bizcard.py (your_filename.py) You can now view your Streamlit app in your browser.
+To run main.py (your_filename.py) using streamlit, type in the terminal (works only in vscode): Streamlit run main.py (your_filename.py) You can now view your Streamlit app in your browser.

 Local URL: http://localhost:8501 Network URL: http://192.168.0.106:8501